ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials2023/01_install_from_docker.md

 ## Option 1: Build a local AMPL image using `Dockerfile`

 - Clone **[AMPL](https://github.com/ATOMScience-org/AMPL)**  github repo if you don't have one yet.
-- *(Optional)* if you plan to use code from a different branch other than the default (master), see line 2 for example.

 ```
 git clone https://github.com/ATOMScience-org/AMPL.git
+### The following line is optional.
+If you want to check out a development branch.
-git checkout 1.6.1                                     # checkout 1.6.1 for example
+git checkout 1.6.1                    # checkout a dev branch, 1.6.1 for example
-cd <your AMPL directory>
+cd AMPL/docker                        # Dockerfile is in AMPL/docker direcotry
 ```

-- The AMPL [Dockerfile](../../../../docker/Dockerfile) is in `AMPL/docker` directory.

 ### To build a Docker image

+* Examples:
 ```
 # example 1
 docker build -t atomsci-ampl .       # by default, `latest` will be used as the tag